stanfordnlp/CoreNLP/_pages/tools_tregex.md

 Tregex was written by Galen Andrew and Roger Levy.
 Tsurgeon was written by Roger Levy.
 The graphical interface for both was written by Anna Rafferty.
 A lot of bug fixing and various extensions to both were done by John Bauer.
-Semgrex was written by Chloe Kiddon and John Bauer.
+Semgrex was written by Chloé Kiddon and John Bauer.
 Ssurgeon was written by Eric Yeh and John Bauer.
 These programs also rely on classes developed by others as part of the Stanford JavaNLP project.

 There is a paper describing Tregex and Tsurgeon.
 You're encouraged to cite it